golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 ### 2.3 Smart Contracts

-H.A.L. minting engine works by the combination of 6 smart contracts.
+H.A.L. minting engine works by the combination of several smart contracts.

 - `mint_proxy` minting policy